cnidaire/Master1_Internship/report.md

 The metabarcoding approach can be divided into the following steps:
 1. Sample the environment we are interested in, in this case, it is ocean or seawater
-2. Extract the DNA and amplify using Polymerization Chain Reaction (PCR) of the region we are interested in using the appropriate primers (Evaluation of Primers Targeting the Diazotroph Functional Gene and Development of NifMAP).
+2. Extract the DNA and amplify using Polymerization Chain Reaction (PCR) of the region we are interested in using the appropriate primers [@angel_evaluation_2018].
 3. Sequence the data using high-throughput sequencing (like Illumina sequencing).
 4. Process the samples through an adequate pipeline to obtain the annotation of the sequences.

 ## *nifH* amplicon datasets used

-The **DUPE** dataset (Sinking Trichodesmium fixes nitrogen in the dark ocean) has been created by sequencing samples coming from sediment traps at 170, 270, and 1000 m at two locations in the South Pacific.
+The **DUPE** dataset (XXX Sinking Trichodesmium fixes nitrogen in the dark ocean) has been created by sequencing samples coming from sediment traps at 170, 270, and 1000 m at two locations in the South Pacific.
 It is constituted of 12 samples

-The **TONGA** dataset (Contrasting Roles of DOP as a Source of Phosphorus and Energy for Marine Diazotrophs) has been created by sampling in the ocean at two stations: in the Tonga trench volcanic arc region and the South Pacific Gyr.
+The **TONGA** dataset (XXX Contrasting Roles of DOP as a Source of Phosphorus and Energy for Marine Diazotrophs) has been created by sampling in the ocean at two stations: in the Tonga trench volcanic arc region and the South Pacific Gyr.
 It is constituted of 20 samples.

 ## DADA2 Workflow

-DADA2 (https://www.bioconductor.org/packages/release/bioc/html/dada2.html) is a pipeline
+DADA2 (XXX https://www.bioconductor.org/packages/release/bioc/html/dada2.html) is a pipeline
 used to clean and annotate the genomic data coming from a population.
-It’s a pipeline running locally in R. The following workflow is a generic one and an example can be found in the appendix.
+It’s a pipeline running locally in R (see @cabral_microbiomemetagenome_nodate for more details).
+The following workflow is a generic one and an example can be found in the appendix.

 ![](img/workflow.png)